School colors

-School colors (also known as university colors or college colors) are the colors chosen by a school as part of its brand identity, used on building signage, web pages, branded apparel, and the uniforms of sports teams.
-They can promote connection to the school – or 'school spirit' – and help differentiate it from other institutions.
+School colors, also known as university colors or college colors, are the colors chosen by a school, academy, college, university or institute as part of its brand identity, used on building signage, web pages, branded apparel, and the uniforms of sports teams.
+They can promote connection to the school, known as "school spirit", and help differentiate it from other institutions.

 Background

 The tradition of school colors appears to have started in England in the 1830s.
 The University of Cambridge chose Cambridge blue for the Boat Race against the University of Oxford in 1836, Westminster School have used pink as their color since a boat race against Eton School in 1837, and Durham University adopted palatinate purple for its MA hood some time before that degree was first awarded in 1838.

 Many US colleges adopted school colors between 1890 and 1910.
 These were generally chosen to be distinctive, something that grew harder as more colors and color combinations were taken, although many Presbyterian colleges chose to imitate Princeton University's black and orange.
-Some American schools, in a display of patriotism, adopted the national colors of "red, white, or blue."
+Some American schools have adopted one or more of the colors of red, white or blue from the national flag.

-The most popular colors among US colleges ranked in the 2012 Forbes Top 50 or in the 2013–13 NCAA basketball or cross-country rankings were white, blue, red, black, and gold.
+The most popular colors among US colleges ranked in the 2012 Forbes Top 50 or in the 2012–13 NCAA basketball or cross-country rankings were white, blue, red, black, and gold.
 These same five colors were the most popular five colors among colleges in each of the three rankings individually.